nickseewald/website/content/publication/hertz-evidence-association-sn-ps-2016/index.md

 title: "Evidence for Association of SNPs in ABCB1 and CBR3, but Not RAC2, NCF4, SLC28A3 or TOP2B, with Chronic Cardiotoxicity in a Cohort of Breast Cancer Patients Treated with Anthracyclines"
 date: 2016-01-01
 publishDate: 2020-07-25T00:35:04.154767Z
-authors: ["Daniel L. Hertz", "Megan V. Caram", "Kelley M. Kidwell", "Jacklyn N. Thibert", "Christina Gersch", "Nicholas J. Seewald", "Jeffrey Smerage", "Melvyn Rubenfire", "N. Lynn Henry", "Kathleen A. Cooney", "Monika Leja", "Jennifer J. Griggs", "James M. Rae"]
+authors: ["Daniel L. Hertz", "Megan V. Caram", "Kelley M. Kidwell", "Jacklyn N. Thibert", "Christina Gersch", admin, "Jeffrey Smerage", "Melvyn Rubenfire", "N. Lynn Henry", "Kathleen A. Cooney", "Monika Leja", "Jennifer J. Griggs", "James M. Rae"]
 publication_types: ["article-journal"]
 abstract: "AIMS: Validation of associations for SNPs in RAC2, NCF4 and SLC28A3, identification of a novel association with a TOP2B SNP and screening 23 SNPs putatively relevant to anthracycline-induced cardiotoxicity.
 PATIENTS & METHODS: A total of 166 breast cancer patients treated with doxorubicin underwent echocardiogram, including 19 cases with systolic dysfunction (ejection fraction <55%) and 147 controls.
 Four high priority SNPs were tested in the primary analysis, with appropriate statistical correction, and 23 additional SNPs were screened in an uncorrected secondary analysis.